datavetaren/prologcoin/README.md

 number:

 ```
-E = 12838747271397732182286342
+E = 346720979295089224585136096788761830732827064365906751723101446124752950059439
 ```

 And from this it is impossible to extract '42' from this, unless you already know the value.
 Guessing/iterating over all numbers is in fact the only known way of finding that value.
-Of course, in practice, we don't choose small numbers as 42 either, but rather big 256-bit random numbers.
+Of course, in practice, we wouldn't choose small numbers as 42; instead big 256-bit random numbers.

 ### Pedersen commitments

-A Pedersen commitment is an arithmetic computation over an elliptic curve such as:
+A Pedersen commitment is an arithmetic computation:

 ```
 P = b*G + v*H
 ```

 where 'b' and 'v' are plugged in parameters.
-G is a generator point for a elliptic curve.
-H is just another generator on the same curve that is guaranteed to be "numerically disjoint."
+G is the standard generator point.
+H is just another generator that is guaranteed to be "numerically disjoint."
 In practice this is done by just setting H = hash(G).
-Again, an elliptic curve encryption library has standard values for these, so given 'b' and 'v' it will just compute 'P' for us.
+Again, a standard library has standard values for these, so given 'b' and 'v' it will just compute 'P' for us.

 We say that `b*G` is a blinding factor.
 The 'b' serves as a private key.
-If we imagine that P (which is just a 256-bit big number) is an UTXO (Unspent Transaction Output), then we can prove we own that UTXO, even though the rest of the world don't know the value of 'v'.
+If we imagine that P (which is just a 256-bit big number) is an UTXO (Unspent Transaction Output.)
+To prove the world we own this UTXO without revealing too much information we can do:

-The owner simply does `P - v*H`, because the owner knows 'v', he can easily compute v*H, and then the owner signs a message with his private key 'b' and everybody can confirm the signature using `P - v*H` as the public key.
-The message to be signed can be any 256-bit number, e.g. the SHA256 hash of the empty string (or whatever.)
+1. Compute b' = b + a (add an arbitrary offset to your private key 'b')
+2. Publish (b'*G + v*H)
+3. Let world compute (b'*G + v*H) - (b*G + v*H) = a*G
+4. Publish any signature (e.g. the signature of an empty string) using 'a'
+5. World can verify that the signature using a*G (the computed difference) as the public key and thus the owner knows 'b' and 'v' without revealing any information.

 ### Double Communication.
 Unfortunately.